dtej718/AICTE-PROJECT-STEGANOGRAPHY/README.md

 - **Decryption:**
   Retrieves the hidden message from `encrypted.png` when the correct passcode is provided.

-- **User-Friendly GUI:**
-  Easy-to-use interfaces for both encryption and decryption processes.

 - **Robust Data Storage:**
   Uses a header to store the lengths of the passcode and message for accurate extraction.